-The objective of this Application is to ensure that the residues of avilamycin associated with the proposed MRLs do not represent an unacceptable risk to public health and safety and that the proposed MRLs permit the legal sale of food that has been legally treated.
-APVMA has already established MRLs under its legislation, and now seeks, by way of this Application to include the amendments in the Code.
+The objective of this Application is to ensure that the residues associated with the proposed MRLs do not represent an unacceptable risk to public health and safety and that the proposed MRLs permit the legal sale of food that has been legally treated.
+APVMA has already established MRLs under the APVMA's legislation, and now seeks by way of this Application to include the amendments to Standard 1.4.2 of the Code.